top of page

 Natural

-I understand that visiting a school may not be possible, especially in light of COVID-19, but I do encourage my families to visit before they put down a deposit.
+I understand that visiting a school may not be possible, but I do encourage my families to visit before they put down a deposit.
 This will be your student’s home for (hopefully) four years.
 When families visit, I encourage them to go beyond the campus tour and talk with various students and faculty.

 • What are three words that describe the typical student?